Central Bedfordshire Council

 Aldwyck provide homes, supported housing and care services to communities across the South East/East of England.
 Help that they offer includes information and support on; moving home, rent, repairs & maintenance, anti- social behaviour, applying for housing, services for young and old people, supported housing and more.

-Citizen’s advice bureau offers a self-help advice guide that provides lots of information.
+Citizen Advice offer a self-help advice guide that provides lots of information.
 The following link will take you to the housing page where there is information on finding a place to live, mortgage problems, renting a home, repairs in rented housing and many more topics related to housing.

 United Response offers six easy to read guides (originally for people with a learning disability or someone unfamiliar with the jargon) booklets which are downloadable for anyone.
 One of these guides is “Your money- your home” which you may find relevant.